"Rivers of Light and Shadow: An Introduction to Notan

 What is Notan?

-Notan is a Japanese concept in art that focuses on the interaction between light and dark shapes to create balance and harmony within a composition.
+Notan is a Japanese concept in art that focuses on the interaction and harmony between light and dark shapes within a composition.
 The word "Notan" literally translates to "light-dark" or "dark-light" in Japanese.

 Historically rooted in Japanese aesthetics, Notan emerged from the philosophy that beauty lies in the balance of opposing forces.
 This concept is also sometimes called "massing," "shape welding," or "value massing" in Western art culture.